 Liberty Brought Us Here: The True Story of American Slaves Who Migrated to Liberia (University Press of Kentucky, 2020)

-Numerous essays and short stories; see "Books" tab
+Numerous essays and short stories; see "Publications" tab